• How they can solve this issue without tapping on any trouble

 And now, Google is also keeping a close eye on if you match the user’s search intent or not.

 In new Quality Guidelines, Google has dedicated a whole section talking about matching user’s search intent.

 So while creating content, think from an end user’s perspective rather than your needs.

 REASON # 7: You are Just Creating Content, Not Promoting it

 You have created amazing content, and now you are waiting for traffic to hit your site while sipping your tea, but the traffic is not coming, right?

 Creating amazing content is important; in fact, very important.

 But nobody will know about it if you will not promote it.

-That’s the simplest answer to your query: why is my blog not getting traffic
+That’s the simplest answer to your query: why is your blog not getting traffic.

 Unfortunately, creating amazing content is not enough to rank higher on Google.
 There are many other factors at play.